 Linux

-Linux is an open-source OS based on Unix, known for its flexibility, security, and performance.
-It comes in various distributions (distros) like Ubuntu, Fedora, and Debian, each tailored to different user needs.
+Linux is an open-source, Unix-based system recognized for its flexibility, security, and performance.
+Available in different distributions (distros) like Ubuntu, Fedora, and Debian, Linux offers a range of options tailored to users from beginners to advanced developers.

 User Interface and Ease of Use